-There were approximately 116 protest filed by mail, on-line, or informally.
-These protests were resolved informally prior to ARB hearing.
+There were approximately 109 protest filed by mail, on-line, or informally.
+108 protests were resolved informally prior to ARB hearing.
+1 protest was heard by the ARB but the property owner did not show up and the protest was dismissed.